zeromq/czmq/README.md

     file_buffer = zblob_new ();
     ...

-The style in libzapi would be:
+The style in czmq would be:

     zblob_t *file_buffer = zblob_new ();

 <A name="toc3-384" title="Assertions" />
 ### Assertions

 We use assertions heavily to catch bad argument values.
-The libzapi classes do not attempt to validate arguments and report errors; bad arguments are treated as fatal application programming errors.
+The czmq classes do not attempt to validate arguments and report errors; bad arguments are treated as fatal application programming errors.

 We also use assertions heavily on calls to system functions that are never supposed to fail, where failure is to be treated as a fatal non-recoverable error (e.g. running out of memory).